Want to know how to remove mould from grout? These 10 tried and tested methods have the answer

 Although there are plenty of grout cleaning sprays on the market, many of these are designed to tackle dirt, stains and discolouring as opposed to mould — so it is better to pick a mould removal spray, unless the grout cleaner you are considering specifically states it is effective on mould.

-HG Mould Remover Spray from Amazon consistently receives rave reviews and costs under £6.
+HG Mould Remover Spray from Amazon consistently receives rave reviews and costs around £6.
 Another highly-rated product for removing mould from grout is Dettol Anti-Bacterial Mould and Mildew Remover.

 8. Give a grout pen a go